E-commerce

 OAuth tests and redirects: clean installation and reinstallation flows.

-Billing tests: if you monetize, go through upgrade, downgrade, and cancellation as a merchant.
+Billing tests: if you monetize, go through upgrade, downgrade, and cancellation as a merchant would.

-Privacy policy: valid URL, aligned with the data actually processed; for the EU, comply with the principles of lawfulness, minimization, and information described by the CNIL (legal bases, information notices).
+Privacy policy: a valid URL aligned with the data actually processed; for the EU, follow the principles of lawfulness, minimization, and transparency described by the CNIL (legal bases, information notices).

-Listing content: title, subtitles, benefits, screenshots, and media that reflect the current app, without excessive promises.
+Listing content: title, subtitles, benefits, screenshots, and media that reflect the current app, without overstated claims.

 Email whitelisting: messages from the review team must be able to reach your inbox (anti-spam filters).

-Shopify reminds that the review team only handles complete and functional apps: blocking errors prevent a useful review of features, as indicated in the review guides.
-Prepare a reproducible test plan: demo merchant account, anonymized datasets, network error scenarios, and permission-denied scenarios.
-Teams that include a short video or a “critical path” document often reduce question cycles.
-For apps that modify checkout or add secondary payments, also anticipate explanations about manual payment capture: Shopify documentation recommends informing the merchant in the listing and onboarding when multiple payments may exist for the same order.
+Shopify reminds us that the review team only handles complete, functional apps: blocking errors prevent a useful review of features, as indicated in the review guides.
+Prepare a reproducible test plan: demo merchant account, anonymized datasets, network error scenarios, and denied permission scenarios.
+Teams that include a short video or a « critical path » document often reduce the number of question cycles.
+For apps that alter the checkout flow or add secondary payments, also anticipate explanations about manual payment capture: Shopify documentation recommends informing the merchant in the listing and onboarding when multiple payments can exist for a single order.

 Open the Apps section of the Partner dashboard.